IVSoftware/diplom/README.md

             };
         }
     }
+    .
+    .
+    .
 ```
-This just adds a couple values to test.
+And the rest of the code simply adds some records for test.

 ```
+    .
+    .
+    .
     BindingList<NumberEntry> NumberEntries { get; } = new BindingList<NumberEntry>
     {
         new NumberEntry